mcharouk/aws/Certification/developer.md

   * Configure IAM roles to be able to connect with Instance Connect
   * Open Inbound SSH on SG
   * EC2 instance connect must be installed on instance (manual install or use an AMI where it is already installed)
-  * Optionnally install EC2 Instance Connect CLI locally if connection is not browser based
+  * Optionally install EC2 Instance Connect CLI locally if connection is not browser based

 ## Capacity Resrvations